1h3ll/Brute-Force-NTLM-Login/README.md

-username txt and password txt should be within a same file path t brute force
+username txt and password txt should be within a same file path to brute force